|Asset Group||Asset Sub-Group||Investment Category|

 Currency: Your investment may be significantly affected by changes in currency exchange rates.

-The fund is more expensive than peers: The investment trust levies annual ongoing charges of 1.3% as at 19 September 2019.
+The fund is more expensive than peers: The investment trust levies annual ongoing charges of 1.3%.

 Emerging markets: The trust has some exposure to emerging markets, where equity prices are typically more volatile than developed market equity prices.
 There are typically lower standards of corporate governance than in developed markets.